How to Improve Ergonomics in the Workplace

 Workplace ergonomics is the practice of adapting the work to fit the worker in a way that reduces the risk of musculoskeletal disorders (MSDs).
 When workers feel better physically, their performance tends to improve.
 A proactive workplace ergonomics strategy helps everyone.
 Employers get increased productivity and employees get improved working conditions.

 To understand how companies can improve their approach to ergonomics we spoke with Regional Safety Manager Shannon Jones who has over 12 years of experience as an athletic trainer and over seven years of experience in occupational health.
-He highlighted three ways employers can better utilize ergonomics.
+He outlines how to improve workplace ergonomics with three steps for employers.

 Building an effective workplace ergonomics strategy starts by highlighting where improvements can be made.
 This includes investigating the environments that create the workplace and the workers themselves.
 Jones recommends that companies focus on the common tools and physical movements workers use to complete necessary tasks.